johnston9/MS3-Shot-Caller/README.md

 2. On first report Lighthouse gave me an insecure link warning for the link to Cloudinary I put rel="noopener" in all links and the issue was resolved.

+3. Lighthouse gave me a Best Practices report for the department message pages and the Images page saying Browser errors were logged to the console when an image is not found.
+   To deal with this I firstly added an image url checker for the admin Add Images page and for the Add Message page so the user can make sure they submit a correct URL.
+   Secondly, in case something does cause an image loading error or somehow an incorrect URL did get submitted I added an inline onerror check to display default message images instead of the generic little green square.
+For the message pages the message image tells the poster they should check the URL.
+On the image page the default image just says "Available Soon" which will let admin know to fix it without letting anyone being acutly aware admin may have made an error.
+Still an error will log to the console but all users will be aware of what is happening and what to do.

 ### Login Page